alexteusz/cognigy_flutter_client/README.md

 ## Todo:

-- [ ] Add Push Notifications when their
+- [ ] Add Push Notifications for enabling notify API usage
+- [ ] Store socket url and url token into file to make is persitent over time